 This is called Account-based Marketing (ABM) and it centers around creating highly-personalized campaigns featuring content and events that speak directly to specific clients or potential clients.

 Per research by HubSpot, 67% of brands leverage account-based marketing.
 According to another research by TOPO, 57% of marketers say that their organizations have implemented ABM for more than one year.

 The results: Many companies find that they enjoy a higher ROI on ABM marketing.
+Per a Forrester report, marketing and sales teams that leverage an ABM approach together are 6% more likely to exceed their revenue-based goals when compared to teams that are less AMB-savvy.
 Here’s how your company can kick off a B2B ABM campaign, and how to measure the results once the campaign is complete.

 Align Your Sales and Marketing Teams